TLDR:

 Conclusion

-If you strip away the marketing wars and the surface-level focus on flops, CUDA, or even raw chip supply, the reason NVIDIA dominates AI isn’t just better silicon or clever software lock-in -- Its NVLink
+If you strip away the marketing wars and discussions on flops, CUDA, or even raw chip supply, then you notice the reason NVIDIA dominates AI isn't just better silicon or clever software lock-in -- its NVLink.

-As other vendors talk about “openness,” NVIDIA has built a network that bakes their advantage right into the server rack.
-It’s not just about making their own GPUs faster; it’s about making any alternative uneconomical at serious scale.
+As other vendors talk about "openness", NVIDIA has built a network that bakes their advantage right into the server rack.

 No competitor -- not CXL, not PCIe, not open accelerators -- can yet offer the seamless, ultra-low-latency, and high-bandwidth connections required for the largest AI models (and the biggest AI customers).